Ralim/IronOS/Documentation/Settings.md

 ### Setting: Cooldown blink

 If the idle screen should blink the tip temperature for attention when the device tip is over 50C.
-Intended as a 'tip is hot' warning.
+Intended as a 'tip is still hot' warning.

 On device help text: